growr-xyz/growr-documentation/layer-liquidity/1-Pond-Creation.md

 Once created, pond parameters cannot be changed.
 If the pond owner wants to modify certain parameters, they would create a new pond.

 An important parameter of every pond is the configured address of Trusted Service Registry smart contract.
-The pond will rely on this smart contract to validate that the eligibility check was performed by a trusted Risk Assesor.
+The pond will rely on this smart contract to validate that the eligibility check was performed by a trusted Risk Assessor.
 Trusted Service Registry contracts can be created either by pond owners or by the protocol governance body (recommended).
 The protocol envisions a possibility for the owner to stop or pause the lending from a pond i.e. to permanently or temporary block future loan approvals from a pond.

 ## Pool Creation